In this article, we have collated useful articles, free downloadables, and additional resources on Making Tax Digital (MTD) for Landlords.

 Keeping digital records is necessary so that the records can be sent to the HMRC either from the approved software you’re using or through a bridging software.

-If you are using spreadsheets, the spreadsheets must be formatted to be able to submit the required data to HMRC digitally through third-party briding software.
+If you are using spreadsheets, the spreadsheets must be formatted to be able to submit the required data to HMRC digitally through third-party bridging software.

-Using a spreadsheet then is allowed however, the new rules will mean you’ll have to employ a bridging software anyway and it may be easier for you to find a landlord specific solution suitable for your needs and HMRC compliant.
+So, while using a spreadsheet is allowed, the new rules will mean you’ll have to employ a bridging software anyway and it may be easier for you to find a landlord specific solution suitable for your needs and HMRC's new MTD regulations.

 Certain exemptions may be made for those taxpayers unable to use digital tools due to their religion, age, or disability.